immersive-web/webxr-ar-module/explainer.md

 let gl = glCanvas.getContext("webgl", { compatibleVRDevice: vrDevice });
 ```

-Ensuring context compatibility with a `VRDevice` through either method may have side effects on other graphics resources in the page, such as causing the entire user agent to switch from rendering using an integrated GPU to a discreet GPU.
+Ensuring context compatibility with a `VRDevice` through either method may have side effects on other graphics resources in the page, such as causing the entire user agent to switch from rendering using an integrated GPU to a discrete GPU.

 ### Main render loop

 WebVR provides information about the current frame to be rendered via the `VRPresentationFrame` object which developers must examine each frame.
-The `VRDevicePose` contains the informaton about all views which must be rendered and targets into which this rendering must be done.
+The `VRDevicePose` contains the information about all views which must be rendered and targets into which this rendering must be done.

 `VRWebGLLayer` objects are not updated automatically.
 To present new frames, developers must use `VRSession`'s `requestFrame()` method.
 When the callback function is run, it passes fresh rendering data that must be used to draw into the `VRWebGLLayer`'s `framebuffer` during the callback.
 This framebuffer is created by the UA and behaves similarly to a canvas's default framebuffer.
 Using framebufferTexture2D, framebufferRenderbuffer, getFramebufferAttachmentParameter, and getRenderbufferParameter will all generate an INVALID_OPERATION error.
 Additionally, attempting to render to this framebuffer outside of the `requestFrame()` callback will generate an INVALID_OPERATION error.